 It's easy to get lost when talking about insurance if you don't understand some of the basic terminology, so let's go over that now:

-- Annual maximum benefit limit: An annual maximum is the total amount your dental insurance provider will pay for dental care within a 12-month period.
+- Annual maximum benefit limit: An annual maximum is the most your dental insurance provider will pay for dental care within a 12-month period.
 Under your dental plan, you will be responsible for covering costs that exceed the limit.
 The most affordable dental insurance plans will have a lower annual maximum.

 Is dental insurance worth it?